Emmotes/ic_spoilers/docs/grimm.md

 # Basic Information

-Grimm will be a new champion in the Festival of Fools event on 09 April 2025 (guesstimated a week after event start potentially due to the Worst the Wait event augment).
+Grimm will be a new champion in the Festival of Fools event on 2 April 2025.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">